 Canoemobile: introduce 32,000 underserved youth and families to place-based learning and recreation in the outdoors.

 Share the Adventure, Families Together, and Gateway to Adventure: serve 8,000 individuals, including low-income families and individuals with disabilities, through inclusive multi-day experiences.

 Replicate the success of Canoemobile in cities across Minnesota by expanding our fleet of Voyageur canoes, increasing from 30 to 60 canoes by 2022 –doubling our service capacity.

 Expand our impact by improving our headquarters and further developing our Little Sand Bay Base Camp—leading the industry in universally designed, accessible outdoor facilities and places.

 Wilderness Inquiry serves individuals of all ages, backgrounds, and abilities.
 We intentionally target populations who may otherwise face financial, geographical, or other barriers to participating in outdoor recreation and education programs.

 Geographic Area Served

-  Wilderness Inquiry serves people no matter where they live, including

-  approximately 50% from Minnesota and 50% from other states.
-Programmatically,

-  Wilderness Inquiry offers inclusive outdoor experiences worldwide with popular

-  destinations including the Boundary Waters, Mississippi River, Yellowstone

-  National Park, and many others.
-We also own a basecamp in the Apostle Islands.

-  Canoemobile travels across the country, typically operating on public lands

-  managed by the National Park Service and other federal agencies, Department of

-  Natural Resources, and regional and city parks.
-See trip destinations map at

-  www.wildernessinquiry.org/destinations and Canoemobile cities at

-  www.wildernessinquiry.org/canoemobile-schedule/.
+Approximately 60% of participants are from Minnesota and 40% are from other states.
+Programmatically, Wilderness Inquiry offers inclusive outdoor experiences domestically and worldwide with popular destinations including the Boundary Waters Canoe Area, Mississippi River, Yellowstone National Park, Iceland, New Zealand, and many others.
+We also own a basecamp in the Apostle Islands National Lakeshore.
+Our Canoemobile travels across the country, typically operating on public lands managed by the National Park Service and other federal agencies, Department of Natural Resources, and regional and city parks.
+See trip destinations map at www.wildernessinquiry.org/destinations and Canoemobile cities at www.wildernessinquiry.org/canoemobile-schedule/.